open-quantum-safe/www/applications/ssh.md

 {:toc}

-We've integrated liboqs into forks of OpenSSH and libssh to provide prototype post-quantum and hybrid key exchange in the SSH protocol.
+We've integrated liboqs into a fork of OpenSSH to provide prototype post-quantum and hybrid key exchange in the SSH protocol.
 Researchers looking to try additional post-quantum algorithms can easily add more algorithms that follow the OQS API.

 A [pre-Internet-Draft](https://github.com/open-quantum-safe/openssh/blob/OQS-master/ietf_pre_draft_sike_bike_hybrid_kex.txt) is available describing how the SSH protocol was adapted to include the hybrid PQ key exchange algorithms.